woocart/localizations/UK/products-cosmetics.md

 Price: 9.99

 Maybelline Super Stay® Full Coverage Foundation delivers 24-hour wear for concentrated coverage and a flawless finish that doesn't fade or shift all day.
 Saturated color pigments provide an ultra-transforming effect in this long-lasting foundation.
 The lightweight, yet high-impact coverage formula glides onto the skin for a flawless makeup finish that lasts all day.
-Oil free.
+Oil-free.
 Doesn't clog pores.
 Dermatologist tested.

 - Finish: Soft matte
 - Lightweight hi-pigment coverage
 - End result: Transform your skin
-- Wear: All day wear (up to 24 hour)
+- Wear: All day wear (up to 24 hours)
 - Skin type: Suitable for all skin types

 Variants